Blog

 1. Either the brand was never really built on a foundation and things accumulated over time without much intention.

-2. Or there’s something genuinely strong there, but with gaps—the strategy is solid, the voice is good, but then the typography is Roboto, which every other competitor also uses.
+2. Or there’s something strong that isn’t being applied consistently.
+The strategy is solid, the voice is good, but the typeface chosen is Roboto, which every competitor also uses.

-Either way, the audit gives you a clear next step.
+Either way, a brand audit gives you clear next steps.

 Read more: